Labor, business get behind Illinois GOP tax credit plan

 Some Illinois Republicans found common ground with labor and the business community in a tax credit program aimed at boosting the state’s construction industry, but opponents say the plan uses tax dollars to subsidize union salaries and puts government in the position of picking winners.

-State Rep. Keith Wheeler and several other GOP lawmakers stood with officials from the Illinois Chamber of Commerce and the International Union of Operating Engineers Local 150 on Thursday to discuss the benefits of the Blue Collar Jobs Act
+State Rep. Keith Wheeler and several other GOP lawmakers stood with officials from the Illinois Chamber of Commerce and the International Union of Operating Engineers Local 150 on Thursday to discuss the benefits of the Blue Collar Jobs Act.

 The program would offer businesses a 50 percent tax credit of the labor cost of a capital improvement project within the state.
 Businesses must use Illinois workers.
 It can be used in conjunction with the EDGE tax credit program and other incentives.
 The credit is bumped up to 75 percent of the labor wage costs when the construction is done in what is deemed an “underserved area.”